profsmith89/ctps/_sources/chap05.md

 To receive phone calls on that phone, we also have to publish the phone number, which lets people know we'll answer it if they call it.
 This is the purpose of `listen` method (line 14), which we will always group with the call to `bind`.

+## Picking up a call

-**Picking up a call.** With that configuration complete, the server can now await a `socket.connect` call from a client.
+With that configuration complete, the server can now await a `socket.connect` call from a client.
 The server does this with a call to `socket.accept` (line 18), which blocks the server script until the operating system notifies it that some client has asked for a connection.
 When this happens, the `accept` method returns a tuple consisting of a new `socket` object and an address tuple.
 This address tuple contains the client's address information, which is in the form of host and port.
 The address information is like caller-id on your phone!

 ```{code-block} python
 ---